jwells131313/goethe/README.md

 will not interfere with each other.
 When the thread goes away the destructor for all named thread local storage associated with that thread will be called.

-UNDER CONSTRUCTION need an example
+Under construction: need an example of the use of thread local storage

 ### Timers

-Goethe provides timer threads that run periodically.
+Goethe provides timer threads that run user code periodically.
 There are two types of timers, one with fixed delay and one with fixed rate.

 A fixed delay timer will start the next timer once the user code has run to completion.
 So